unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 1. Create a new project that contains an avatar and upload it again to VRChat.

-2. From the project, delete the Toon folder in Assets that contains UTS2.
-Then reinstall UTS2 and upload it to VRChat again.
+2. From the project, delete the Toon folder in Assets that contains Unity Toon Shader.
+Then reinstall Unity Toon Shader and upload it to VRChat again.

 After performing items 1 or 2, if you try to upload again to the VRChat server, it has been reported that it works.